AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/create.md

 </page>
 ```

-## Add the new layout to the layouts.xml file
+## Add the layout to the layouts.xml file

 Add the newly created page layout to the `layouts.xml` file of the theme directory: `app/design/frontend/<VendorName>/<ThemeName>/Magento_Theme/layouts.xml`.